moritzs95/scoutseq/README.md

 - paired FASTQ files
 - a config file
-- a reference genome FASTA in `./genome/`
+- a reference genome FASTA
 - BWA index files for that FASTA

 Example minimal input layout: